 The prize is a memorial tribute to Lora Romero, a long-active member of the American Studies Association who died in 1997 as her first book, Home Fronts: Nineteenth Century Domesticity and Its Critics, appeared in print.
 She was an Assistant Professor at Stanford University, an esteemed colleague, and a treasured friend to many in the association.

 Eligibility Requirements and Application Procedures

-The period of eligibility for the 2017 Lora Romero First Book Prize includes books published between January 1, 2016 and December 31, 2016.
+The period of eligibility for the 2018 Lora Romero First Book Prize includes books published between January 1, 2017 and December 31, 2017.
 To be eligible, books must be written in English by a single author, but the competition is not restricted to works printed in the United States.
 First books are also eligible for the Franklin Prize and may be submitted in both competitions.
 Nominated authors must be current ASA members.
-The prizewinner will be announced at the annual meeting of the American Studies Association, November 10, 2017.

 Authors and publishers may submit books for review.
 For a book to be considered, complete this application form and upload a written statement that includes:

 - The book's full title.